RomanJarmukhametov/async-race-frontend/README.md

 ## Deployment

 The application is deployed on Vercel.
-You can access it [here](#).
+You can access it [here](https://async-race-frontend-git-main-roman-jarmukhametovs-projects.vercel.app/).

-## Checklist and Score

-- [ ] **Deployment Platform:** Successfully deploy the UI on one of the following platforms: GitHub Pages, Netlify, Vercel, Cloudflare Pages, or a similar service.
-- [x] **Commit guidelines compliance:** Ensure that all commits follow the specified commit guidelines.
-- [x] **Checklist included in README.md:** Include the project's checklist in the README.md file.
-Mark all implemented features.
-- [ ] **Score calculation:** Use this checklist to calculate your score and put it at the top of the README.md.
-- [ ] **UI Deployment link in README.md**: Place the link to the deployed UI at the top of the README.md file, alongside the calculated score.
+You can also get the backend [here](https://github.com/mikhama/async-race-api).

+My personal score is 405 points.

 ## Objectives